Rik Schaffer

-Rik Schaffer is an American composer and musician.
+Rik Schaffer is an American composer, musician, and sound designer.
+He's known as one of the top sound designers in the video game industry.
 He formed Womb Music in 1996 after being in the music industry as a member of several acts such as Tomorrow's Child and Engines of Aggression.
 He often works with his partner Margaret Tang.

-Rik has also composed original soundtracks for video games, gaining recognition particularly for his work on Vampire: The Masquerade – Bloodlines.
+Rik has also composed original soundtracks for video games, gaining recognition particularly for his work on The Elder Scrolls Online and Vampire: The Masquerade – Bloodlines.